About growing low pollen forests

 Many people suffer from hay fever every year.

-The Tokyo Metropolitan Government has been working on measures to combat hay fever since 1983, but now one in every 3.5 Tokyo citizens has hay fever.
+The Tokyo Metropolitan Government has been working on measures to combat hay fever since 1983, but now it is estimated that 48.8% of The Tokyo citizens are hay fever.

 The Tokyo Development Foundation for Agriculture, Forestry and Fisheries has been working together with the Tokyo Metropolitan Government to "grow low pollen forests" since 2006 by cutting down artificial cedar and cypress forests that scatter a lot of pollen, and replacing them with low-pollen cedars (*).
 Not only are we reducing the amount of pollen that is the cause of hay fever, we are stimulating the circulation of forests aiming at the stable supply of lumber and the activation of forestry as well.